 Stressed vs Unstressed Joint: Top 7 Differences

-Wood glue products have specified clamping times for stressed and un-stressed joints.
+Different wood glue products specify varying clamping times for stressed and unstressed joints.

 A stressed joint carries a large dynamic load and an unstressed joint carries a small static load.
 After applying wood glue, stressed joints should clamp for about 24 hours and unstressed joint should clamp for about 30 minutes.
 Stressed joint needs to be stronger than an unstressed joint to carry the excess load.